pbinkley/jekyll-book/sections/06-section.md

 1. Replacement of manuscript or worn cards in catalogs of cooperating libraries.

-2. Added entries for joint authors, illustrators, editors and translaters for the union catalog if such entries are made subsequently.
+2. Added entries for joint authors, illustrators, editors and translators for the union catalog if such entries are made subsequently.

 Both of these suggestions require considerable testing, but in the beginning stages of the compilation of a union catalog the uses are not to be